send-me-a-ticket/multi-screen-wallpaper-generator/README.md

 # Multi Screen Wallpaper Generator
 Generates single wallpaper image for multiple screen sizes & layouts.

-For scenarios where you are using multiple monitors of different resolutions, this tool can instantly generate wallpapers that look seamless and beautiful !
+For scenarios where you are using multiple monitors of different resolutions, and sizes, this tool can instantly generate wallpapers that look seamless and beautiful !

 ## To use
+Windows Users -
 Simply download the exe and run.
-The application is wrapped to include python runtime and streamlit.
+The windows binary is wrapped with python runtime and streamlit.
 You may provide a blank email on first launch (just press enter).

 [Download Here](https://github.com/send-me-a-ticket/multi-screen-wallpaper-generator/releases/tag/pre-release)

+Linux/MacOS users -
-Linux/MacOS users may download the script and run with Python.
-Make sure to install numpy, streamlit and pillow:
+Install Python (3.9+).
+Make sure to install dependencies - numpy, streamlit and pillow:

 ```pip install numpy streamlit pillow```